ahhz/raster/docs/_posts/2018-06-14-Preliminary-benchmark-results-are-promising.md

 }
 ```

 How do the results stack up?
-When applied to 1000 x 1000 rasters that are organised in 256 x 256 blocks, we get the following results:
+When applied to 1000 x 1000 rasters that are organized in 256 x 256 blocks, we get the following results:

 |function|time required (s)|
 |----|----|